HYY765/HYY765.github.io/index.md

 # Welcome to my academic homepage！
 My name is Alvin Yang.
-I am a senior student in the Physics Department of UIUC。My current research interest is Theoretical High Energy Physics.
+I am a senior student in the Physics Department of UIUC.
+My current research interest is Theoretical High Energy Physics.
 Quantum Field theory and Quantum Gravity.
 ## Education
 - **UIUC Bachlor of Science** (expected 2027)